A last-minute ski repair

 Some of the steel inside the ski’s core corroded, causing the top sheet to lose its bond and bubble up.
 This corrosion was most likely accelerated by salt, which is often used in late-season ski races to keep the snow from softening in the intense sunlight.
 The salt and water must have made their way into the ski’s core during the 2011 race.
 It then had almost 24 months for the corrosion to occur.
 With the issue identified, it was time to plan a repair.
 The clock was ticking.

-I had a cartridge of WEST SYSTEM Six10 adhesive in my repair kit, and I thought that this would work for the application.
-I rounded up acetone, pipe cleaner, mixing stick, mixing cup, small flathead screwdriver, paper towel, gloves, safety glasses, wax paper, wood blocks and a C clamp to complete the repair.
+I had a cartridge of WEST SYSTEM Six10 Epoxy Adhesive in my repair kit, and I thought that this would work for the application.
+I rounded up acetone, pipe cleaner, mixing stick, mixing cup, small flathead screwdriver, paper towel, gloves, safety glasses, wax paper, wood blocks, and a C clamp to complete the repair.
 My plan was to attempt to salvage the top sheet and re-bond it to the ski’s core.
 This is the procedure I followed:

 Step 2: I used a pipe cleaner and acetone to clean out both the inside of the ski’s top sheet and the ski’s core to aid bonding.